uaicompetition/uci-2022/_pages/root/competition-entry/tasks.md

 $$

 **MMAP :**
-&nbsp; computing the most likely assignment to a subset of variables that maximizes the marginals on the remaining variables
+&nbsp; computing the most likely assignment to a subset of variables, $$ X_M $$ when marganlizing the remaining variables
 * \( X_M \subset X' \)
 * \( X_S = X' \setminus X_M \)